 -this is most often said when someone claims to be better at something than someone else or when someone wants to challenge someone who made a claim in a competion

 -this implies that people want to wager or bet money and compete in a challenge - the winner of the challenge will take the money, yet, when this idiom is used, it rarely involves money

 A: I am the best at this video game!

 B: Yeah?
 Haha, ok, put your money where your mouth is...let's play!

-Read World News...in English-You-Can-Understand - visit my WORLD NEWS BLOG
+Read World News...in English-You-Can-Understand - visit my WORLD NEWS BLOG - daily news reports.

 Gerry ( ;)